 If the soil lacks potassium, the bottle gourd plant won’t make as many gourds as it could have.
 Aim to add 2 pounds of potassium per 1,000 square feet of soil.
 You can use potash, potassium nitrate or potassium magnesium sulfate.
 Lack of nitrogen and magnesium in the soil is most often not a problem; if it is, contact your vendor for help.

-How To Grow a Bottle Gourd Indoors?
+How To Grow Indoors

 Use a wide and deep container with at least a 20-inch diameter to grow a bottle gourd indoors.
 Place it out of shade and where the plant gets at least 8 hours of sunlight each day.
 You can put up a trellis for the vine or let it climb to the roof.
 If grown on a terrace, let the vine wrap around the fence.